yudai-il/Multivariate-Markov-Switching-Regressions/README.md

 An empirical Study based on China's macroeconomic and Financial Data.

 On the topic of 「Asymmetric effects of M2 on Stocks Market and substantial economy」.(Project during 2018)

-You can also use it to build a Statistical arbitrage Strategy using MS-VECM models.